Jellyfish-Insights/aurelia/run_on_docker.md

 ### Aurelia

-In order to run Aurelia container, we need to create a folder containing the configuration file `appsettings.json`.
+In order to run the Aurelia container, we need to create a folder containing the configuration file `appsettings.json`.
 In Aurelia's case, the file `appsettings.json` is where we configure:

-- Google credentials to use google sign in to login in the web page
+- Google credentials to use google sign in to log in on the web page
 - Database information from the data lake and analytics databases
 - System administrator's email

 The following steps demonstrate how to create and configure the file `appsettings.json`.

-1. Inside a folder called `aurelia` create the file `appsettings.json`.
+1. Inside a folder called `aurelia-config` create the file `appsettings.json`.
-   The following commands show how to create the `appsettings.json` on terminal with vim text editor:
+   The following commands show how to create the `appsettings.json` using the terminal with vim text editor:

     ```bash
-    mkdir aurelia
+    mkdir aurelia-config
-    cd aurelia
+    cd aurelia-config
     vim appsettings.json
     ```